makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 {: .fs-1 }

 ## Using FSRs with microcontrollers
+OK, now that you've gained some experience with FSRs and understand how to use them *without* a microcontroller, let's explore how to use them *with* a microcontroller.

-First, like usual, we'll show you the wrong way to hook up an FSR to a microcontroller:
+First, like usual, we'll show you the wrong way to hook up a component to a microcontroller:

 ![Incorrect Arduino wiring diagram and schematic for FSR](assets/images/ArduinoUno_FSR_Incorrect_SchematicAndDiagram.png)